How Every State Got Its Nickname

 Wyoming: The Equality State

-Wyoming has several state nicknames, according to its state government: “Big Wyoming,” “The Cowboy State,” and “The Equality State.”
-The first two are self-explanatory.
-The third is because Wyoming women were the first women in this United States to have the right to vote, serve on juries, and hold public office.
-Next, learn the 18 history facts your teacher lied to you about.
+Wyoming has several state nicknames, according to its state government: “Big Wyoming,” “The Cowboy State” and “The Equality State.”
+The first two are self-explanatory—Wyoming is a big, sparsely populated state with a large ranching industry.
+The third is because Wyoming was the first state in the country to give women the right to vote, serve on juries and hold public office.